General , Wills

 Anna Nicole’s Own Estate Planning Failure

 Anna Nicole died of an accidental drug overdose in February 2007 at age 39.
-She had left her entire estate to her son — who had predeceased her in September 2006.
-Her five-month-old daughter Dannielynn was not mentioned in the Will.
-A custody battle followed, with four men claiming to be Dannielynn’s father.
+The woman had given all her property to her son but he passed away before she did in September 2006.
+The Will contained no references to her five-month-old daughter Dannielynn.
+Four men began fighting over custody because each of them claimed to be Dannielynn’s biological father.
 DNA testing confirmed Larry Birkhead as the father, and Dannielynn became the sole heir.

 Key FactDetail